xiezw5/Component-Divide-and-Conquer-for-Real-World-Image-Super-Resolution/README.md

 The above provided models are both trained on our dataset with our gradient-weighted loss.

 ## Dataset
-Please download our dataset from [Baidu Drive]().
+Please download our dataset from [Baidu Drive](https://pan.baidu.com/s/1ey9JF4S5wLnE5Iw5z67R8A).
+The verification code is ```osiy```.
 There are 31970 192×192 patches cropped for training and 93 image pairs for testing.

  |Methods    |  Scale  |    PSNR    |    SSIM    |    LPIPS    |
  |-----------|---------|:----------:|:----------:|:-----------:|